SpiNNakerManchester/SpiNNakerManchester.github.io/development/pnyy8devenv.md

 |`sPyNNaker`|`neural_modelling`|`make`|`make clean`|
 |`SpiNNakerGraphFrontEnd`|`spinnaker_graph_front_end/examples`|`make`|`make clean`|

-A script is also available [in Support Scripts](https://github.com/SpiNNakerManchester/SupportScripts/blob/master/automatic_make.sh), or in the SupportScripts repository called `automatic_make.sh` which performs the appropriate steps for you.
+A script is also available [here](automatic_make.sh), or in the SupportScripts repository called `automatic_make.sh` which performs the appropriate steps for you.
 Note that it will clean and build everything every time it is run; this may take some time depending on your machine.
 Note also that this assumes that you have checked out the git code into a single location.

 If you have also downloaded the repositories for building new neuron models, then the C code is compiled using the following commands: